iAmTheAbdullah/aws-image-upload/README.md

 Short project demonstrating image uploading using AWS, Spring Boot and ReactJS

 - Following the tutorial provided by AmigosCode (https://www.youtube.com/watch?v=i-hoSg8iRG0)
-- Final code will feature many differences to that from the tutorial
+- Source code will feature many differences to that from the tutorial